-While it may sound cumbersome, getting a vacation rental contract is vital for your business, yourself, and tenant.
+While it may sound cumbersome, getting a vacation rental contract is vital for your business, yourself, and the tenant.
 Several property owners shy away from having a legally binding agreement due to the time-consuming and tedious paperwork.
 Though it may take some initial effort, the payoff is well worth it.
 Here are some reasons for signing a vacation rental agreement.

-Collect Payments and Fees without Any Issue
+Collect Payments and Fees Without Any Issue